RonanQuigley/ronanquigley.github.io/blog-dev/content/understanding-gpu-sharing-strategies-in-kubernetes.md

 ## What's next

-In the next post I'll be benchmarking all three strategies to see what performance gains there are.
+I'll be benchmarking all three strategies to see what performance gains there are.
+I'll do another writeup for the results.